 The content of the discs Gregory found is also interesting.
 They were manufactured in the Third Reich during the early 1940s by the SONDERDIENST SEEHAUS, a communications hub used by the Germans during the war to monitor foreigh broadcasts.
 They are mainly recordings of American AM radio broadcasts of speeches by leaders like Churchill and Roosevelt but there are also some German broadcasts with speeches by Goebbels for instance.
 The discs are 10 inches in diameter, some are single, some are double sided and they play at 78rpm.
 All in good condition.

-The story of how Gregory came by the records is curious too.
+The story of how the collector came by the records is curious too.
 For three years around 2010, he managed all of the donations coming into a Brooklyn Goodwill thrift store where he got first chance at buying the books and records that came in.:

 The couple came back two nights later with another 40 boxes.
 I asked them if there was any rhyme or reason to how they packed the boxes and they said no. they were literally just putting anything in and sealing it when it was full.
 That night, I found another 4 discs.
 Over the course of the next 2 weeks, I believe I acquired them all. (around 25) I would even come in on my nights off just in case the couple came back with more boxes.
 I never asked them about the discs because they both had such disdain for the father's hoarding that they treated it all as garbage and unwanted.”